haiwera-silk-cd/magento-devdocs/_includes/install/sampledata/sample-data-rc1-cli.md

 ### Finish your upgrade
 After you've reset file system permissions:

-1. If you haven't done so already, log in to your Magento server as, or switch to, the Magento file system owner.
+1. If you haven't done so already, log in to your Magento server as, or switch to, the Magento文件系统所有者.
 2. Change to your Magento installation directory.
 2. Manually clear the `var/cache`, `var/page_cache`, and `var/generation` directories.